Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 {% endnavtabs %}

-We're ready to start making connections to the `BookInfo` product page, but we'll need to gather the `LoadBalancer` IP address of the Kong Gateway in order to make our HTTP requests.
+We're ready to start making connections to the `BookInfo` product page, but we'll need the `LoadBalancer` IP address of the Kong Gateway to make our HTTP requests.

 Gather the `LoadBalancer` address and store it in the local `PROXY_IP` environment variable: